Course Descriptions

 Islamic Legal Theory I – Formerly Fundamentals of Fiqh I (3 Credits)

-This course will introduce students to Islamic legal theory as a science, its main approaches, an overview of the legal rulings, and textual implications.
-By using the text al-Waraqāt as a guide for study, the four main topics of Islamic legal theory will be examined over this course and Islamic Legal Theory II: the sources of legislation (evidences), how to derive rulings from these evidences (textual implications), the rulings derived, and the qualifications of the one who can derive these rulings.
+This course will introduce students to Islamic legal theory as a science, its main approaches, overview the legal rulings, and textual implications.
+By using the text al-Waraqāt as a guide for study, the course will examine the Quran and the Sunnah as the primary sources of Islamic law.
+It will further cover textual implications, commands and prohibitions in addition to the concept of abrogation in Quran and Hadith.

 Islamic Legal Theory II – Formerly Fundamentals of Fiqh II (3 Credits)